 – passengers visiting their life partner;

-3. Passengers must present a completed Pre-Travel-Clearance upon arrival.
-The clearance can be obtained at https://tinyurl.com/ATPTCEN
+3. A completed “Pre-Travel-Clearance” form must be presented upon arrival.
+The form can be found at https://tinyurl.com/ATPTCEN .

-– have a medical certificate with a negative Coronavirus (COVID-19) antigen or PCR test result issued at most 72 hours before arrival; or
+– have a negative COVID-19 antigen test result issued at most 48 hours before arrival; or

 – take a test within 24 hours after arrival.